 Difficulty with emotions

 Although externally confident and happy, ESTJs can struggle with emotional self-expression and understanding the emotions of others, especially when they seem illogical.
-They can have little patience for people who use their emotions as excuses or make important decisions based solely on their feelings.
+They can struggle to accept people who use their emotions as excuses or make important decisions based solely on their feelings.

 Because of their dislike for emotional expression, ESTJs can sometimes come across as abrasive, blunt, or lacking in empathy.
 They aren’t intentionally being ill-tempered, and often regret any harsh words.
 Executives don’t possess the instincts of their feeling (F) counterparts, and may have to remind themselves to consider the emotional requirements of others.